KShebek/cbe504/main.typ

 The concept of fugacity is simply a matter of terminology and bookkeeping, which will account for attractive intermolecular interactions that can occur at low temperatures or high pressures.
 From a pedagogical perspective, the main takeaway is that activities are the true property of interest for equilibrium calculations, rather than concentrations of partial pressures, in order for everything to be internally consistent.

-#caution[When we refer to a standard state, this is a choice that the practicioner makes.
+#caution[When we refer to a standard state, this is a choice that the practitioner makes.
 The standard state thermodynamic properties are independent of the pressure at which the reaction is actually carried out; rather, they are associated with a hypothetical process.
 In contrast, the standard state does _not_ indicate a particular temperature, which must be specified separately and is typically the observed temperature. #footnote[While similar in name, the standard state is not the same concept as the standard temperature and pressure (STP).]
 As such, state thermodynamic properties taken from a database may need to be adjusted to the experimentally relevant temperature.
 ]